-You may have heard that there are some Medicare changes coming as of Jan.
+You may have heard that Medicare changed Jan.
 1, 2020, as a result of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 We understand these changes may be confusing and would like to make sure you have a complete understanding of how you may be impacted.

 What is MACRA?MACRA is the Medicare Access and CHIP Reauthorization Act of 2015.
 This law states that after Jan.
 1, 2020, newly-eligible Medicare beneficiaries will not be able to purchase plans that cover the Part B deductible.
 This includes Medicare Supplement Plan F (including High Deductible Plan F where available*) and Plan C.